QS Orchestra

 What framework do you build on?

-What's the WAR-ROOM observer fleet?
+What's the QA observer fleet?

 Who owns the composition after delivery?